hojelse/using-algs4/README.md

 ### Option 2 - terminal command `java myfile.java` with global classpath

-If you want to be able to import algs4 classes in any java file anywhere on your computer (globally), and use terminal command: `java myfile.java`, this is the option for you.
+If you want to be able to import algs4 classes in any java file anywhere on your computer (globally), and use terminal command: `java myfile.java`, try this option.

 ##### 1. Add the variable `CLASSPATH` to Enviroment Variables: